Lineage (Buddhism): Chinese

+Japanese

-In Jōdo Shinshū, "Patriarch" refers to seven Indian, Chinese and Japanese masters before its founder, Shinran.
+In Jōdo Shinshū and Jōdo Shū Buddhist traditions, "Patriarch" refers to seven Indian, Chinese and Japanese masters leading up to the founder of their respective schools.
+Both traditions agree with the list of patriarchs up to Genshin.

+The Japanese patriarchal listing is as follows:

 Tibetan Buddhism

 The 14th Dalai Lama, in the foreword to Karmapa: The Sacred Prophecy states:Within the context of Tibetan Buddhism, the importance of lineage extends far beyond the ordinary sense of a particular line of inheritance or descent.
 Lineage is a sacred trust through which the integrity of Buddha's teachings is preserved intact as it is transmitted from one generation to the next.
 The vital link through which the spiritual tradition is nourished and maintained is the profound connection between an enlightened master and perfectly devoted disciple.
 The master-disciple relationship is considered extremely sacred by all the major schools of Tibetan Buddhism.